 Introduction

 Differential abundance testing in microbiome data challenges both parametric and non-parametric statistical methods, due to its sparsity, high variability and compositional nature.
 Microbiome-specific statistical methods often assume classical distribution models or take into account compositional specifics.
-These produce results that range within the specificity vs sensitivity space in such a way that type I and type II error are difficult to ascertain in real microbiome data when a single method is used.
-Recently, a consensus approach based on multiple differential abundance (DA) methods was recently suggested in order to increase robustness.
+These produce results across the specificity-versus-sensitivity space, while type I and type II errors are difficult to ascertain in real microbiome data when a single method is used.
+Consensus across multiple differential abundance (DA) methods can increase robustness.

 With dar, you can use dplyr-like pipeable sequences of DA methods and then apply different consensus strategies.
 In this way we can obtain more reliable results in a fast, consistent and reproducible way.